 The Scottish Government’s proposals for spending in 2023-24 involve additional spending of £4.1 billion when compared with 2016-17.
-Over the same period, the Scottish Government will have received, or expects to receive, a similar sum (£4 billion) in Barnett consequentials as a result of additional spending on the NHS in England.
+Over the same period, the Scottish Government will have received, or expects to receive, more than this amount in Barnett consequentials as a result of additional spending on the NHS in England.
 So, the Scottish Government could achieve its spending plans simply by sticking to its commitment to pass on health-related Barnett consequentials to the Scottish health budget.

 However, a caveat to this is that the UK Government has indicated that it might opt to fund some of the increased health expenditure through tax increases.
-If the UK Government chooses to increase income tax to pay for more health spending, and the Scottish Government does not introduce equivalent changes to Scottish income tax, this could have a negative impact on the Scottish Government’s budget through the operation of the fiscal framework.
-[This will be explained more fully in a forthcoming SPICe Spotlight blog post.]
+If the UK Government chooses to increase income tax to pay for more health spending, and the Scottish Government does not introduce equivalent changes to Scottish income tax, this could have a negative impact on the Scottish Government’s budget through the operation of the fiscal framework (see SPICe Spotlight blog post for more detail).

 Will this be enough to meet increasing demand?